-We Anglos regularly complain that foreign languages are bloody hard to learn.
-Luckily for us, Swedish is one of the easiest options — there are many similarities between our languages in terms of grammar, syntax and vocabulary!
+We Anglos regularly complain that foreign languages are ridiculously hard to learn.
+Luckily for us, Swedish is one of the easiest options.
+There are many similarities between our languages in terms of grammar, syntax and vocabulary.
 These similarities stem from the languages’ shared Germanic roots, and as an English-speaker you can take advantage of this common linguistic heritage.
-For instance, learning vocabulary in another language can be difficult, but you’ll be pleased to hear that there are thousands of cognates (words that sound the same and have the same meaning) in Swedish which you can cling onto like a safety blanket during your Odyssé (yup, another cognate) into the language.
-It’s a tough call, but my favorite Swedish-English cognates have got to be Detonator, Exhibitionist and Pudding.
+For instance, learning vocabulary in another language can be difficult, but you’ll be pleased to hear that there are thousands of cognates (words that sound the same and have the same meaning) in Swedish which you can cling onto like a safety blanket during your odyssé (yup, a cognate) into the language.
+It’s a tough call, but my favorite Swedish-English cognates have got to be detonator, exhibitionist and pudding.

-Once you’ve got your tongue around those extra vowels (å, ä & ö), and you’ve managed to tune your ears into the language’s wonderfully melodic pronunciation, you’ll find yourself becoming fluent in Swedish faster than it would take you to build an IKEA bedside table (okay, maybe not that fast).
+Once you’ve got your tongue around those extra vowels (å, ä and ö) and you’ve managed to tune your ears into the language’s wonderfully melodic pronunciation, you’ll find yourself fluent in Swedish faster than it would take you to build an Ikea bedside table (okay, maybe not that fast).

-Swedish is the most widely spoken of the Scandinavian languages, boasting more than 10 million native speakers in both Sweden and Finland.
-But choosing to learn Swedish purely on numbers alone is missing the point; the real beauty of learning Swedish is that you open the door to the entire Scandinavian language, with a high level of mutual intelligibility between Swedish, Danish and Norwegian.
+Swedish is the most widely spoken of the Scandinavian languages, boasting nearly 12 million speakers, primarily in Sweden and Finland.
+But choosing to learn Swedish purely on numbers alone is missing the point.
+The real beauty of learning Swedish is that you open the door to the other Scandinavian languages.
+There’s a high level of mutual intelligibility between Swedish, Danish and Norwegian, meaning speakers of one can understand speakers of the others without too much difficulty.
 That’s quite the nifty language hack.

-We’ve covered the close relationship between Swedish, Danish and Norwegian before, so trust me when I say that if you choose to learn Swedish, you’re basically proclaiming "all your Scandinavian language are belong to us."
+We’ve covered the close relationship between Swedish, Danish and Norwegian before, so trust me when I say that if you choose to learn Swedish, you’re basically proclaiming that all Scandinavian languages are there for the taking.

 Okay, this one’s easy to sell.

-Want more?
+Want more reasons to learn Swedish?
 Then how about those achingly beautiful lakes and fairytale forests?
-They’re enough to make a man want to escape into the wild with nothing but a Sandqvist rucksack, a few tins of pickled herrings, and some Stieg Larsson for company.
+They’re enough to make a person want to escape into the wild with nothing but a Sandqvist rucksack, a few tins of pickled herrings and some Stieg Larsson novels for company.

 Today’s language learner is a privileged fellow indeed.

-Whilst many Swedes will command an almost masterly level of English, you don’t want to spend your next Fika sticking out like a cream tea on a Smörgåsbord do you?
+While many Swedes will command an almost masterly level of English, you don’t want to spend your next fika sticking out like a cream tea on a smörgåsbord, do you?

-Did you know that if you learned Swedish, you’d be able to impress all of your friends the next time you go to IKEA?
+Did you know that if you learned Swedish, you’d be able to impress all of your friends the next time you go to Ikea?
 But how?
-Well, because IKEA is a Swedish company, they inject a healthy amount of method into their madness when it comes to exporting their goods to the world.
-I don’t know about you, but I always thought IKEA’s naming department had a drunk Gothenburger fisherman on call 24/7 to help them come up with names for their furniture; as it actually turns out, the naming system for IKEA furniture offers you a window into the Swedish language as well.
+Well, because Ikea is a Swedish company, they inject a healthy amount of method into their madness when it comes to exporting their goods to the world.
+I don’t know about you, but I always thought Ikea’s naming department had a drunk Gothenburg fisherman on call 24/7 to help them come up with names for their furniture.
+As it turns out, the naming system for Ikea furniture actually offers you a window into the Swedish language as well.

-For example, bookshelves and storage units are named after Swedish places — Finnby being the name of a bookshelf AND a small town about an hour’s drive outside of Stockholm, while curtain rails are named after geometrical terms (Kvartal, for instance, means quarter in Swedish).
+Bookshelves and storage units are generally named after Swedish places — Finnby being the name of a bookshelf and a small town about an hour’s drive outside of Stockholm — while curtain rails are named after geometrical terms (Kvartal, for instance, means “quarter” in Swedish).

-So go on, break out the Knäckebrot, start learning the gorgeous Swedish language today, and you’ll be on your way to Swedifying yourself in no time.
+So go on, break out the knäckebröd, start learning the gorgeous Swedish language today, and you’ll be on your way to Swedifying yourself in no time.
 Lycka till!